 C. Instructor Voice: Self-evaluations.
 All faculty members are strongly encouraged to reflect in writing annually on their teaching efforts, with the goal of improving teaching effectiveness over time.
 Self-evaluations provide a venue for the instructor to explain their thinking about their teaching as well as how they are making teaching decisions over time based on evidence gathered from student end-of-course evaluations experience surveys, peer evaluations, and or other sources of knowledge about teaching effectiveness such as those described in the University Appointment, Promotion, and Tenure Guidelines on Contributions to Teaching.
 Self-evaluations can be included in annual progress reports and in summative teaching evaluations, such as promotion dossiers, as a complement to and context for student and peer evaluations.
-Units may establish their own format are provided in [insert Implementation Document Name].
+Units may establish their own format processes and formats for documenting and using written self-evaluations.
+Guidelines for format are provided in [insert Implementation Document Name].